Josh Lowe Player Props: Rays vs. Red Sox

 Josh Lowe At The Plate

-- Lowe is hitting .385 with four doubles, two home runs and two walks.
+- Lowe has four doubles, two home runs and two walks while batting .385.

-- In 85.7% of his games this season (six of seven), Lowe has picked up at least one hit, and in four of those games (57.1%) he recorded more than one.
+- In 75.0% of his eight games this season, Lowe has picked up at least one hit.
+He's also had four multi-hit games.

-- In seven games played this season, he has homered in two of them.
+- In eight games played this season, he has gone deep in two of them.

-- In four games this season (57.1%), Lowe has picked up an RBI, including two games with multiple runs batted in.
+- Lowe has driven in a run in four games this season (50.0%), including two games with multiple runs batted in.

-- In four of seven games this season, he has scored, including multiple runs once.
+- He has scored at least once four times this season (50.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.